 In short, don't expect that your average team member knows that a single print security breach can cost a company millions of dollars.
 Education can come in many forms: whether it’s dedicated training sessions, newsletters, videos, or real-life simulations, you need to get all leaders and department heads on the same page when it comes to shadow IT.

 Impress upon them the potential office printer security risks that accompany the use of unapproved applications, and listen to their suggestions for applications that should be approved in order to increase their department’s productivity.

 Then, work with department leaders to evaluate new services and develop a solid approval process.
 With that in place, you’re better equipped to work with your coworkers to monitor shadow IT.

 Even with solid processes, some people will still ignore the rules (looking at you, Karen.)
 In order to make sure those revolutionaries aren’t causing serious security problems, it’s important to monitor activity and proactively protect against dangerous uses of shadow IT.

 Here are a few tactics you can implement in order to get a better sense of activity and protect your company:

 - Apply functionality controls to high-risk apps.
 This restricts uploading, posting, and downloading abilities.
 When you add these controls at the IP level, you have a better ability to change these depending on employees’ needs.

-- Periodically have discussions with employees, managers, and the C-suite to discuss how information and data is exchanged, how they’re using different applications and what you can do support their needs without compromising security.
+- Periodically have discussions with employees, managers, and the C-suite to discuss how information and data are exchanged, how they’re using different applications, and what you can do to support their needs without compromising security.

 Shadow IT isn’t something that you can control right away: it’s an ongoing issue that requires ongoing communication.

-Want to learn more about security your business from shadow IT and other serious threats?
+Want to learn more about securing your business from shadow IT and other serious threats?
 Download our FREE 5-Point Security Checklist!